Pastel on parchment

 John L. Severance Fund 1978.54

-This magnificent pastel depicts François Tronchin, a prominent figure in his native Geneva and an impassioned patron of the arts.
-On the table are a book, mathematical instruments, and papers that indicate his taste for architecture and music.
-Rembrandt's Lady in Bed, about 1645-46 (Scottish National Gallery), the most highly prized painting in Tronchin's collection, rests on an easel.
-Liotard considered the portrait of Tronchin among his finest works.
-Indeed, the meticulous rendering of the sitter's powdered wig, transparent flesh, and lace cuffs, accompanied by the conjuring of the subtle grace of the Dutch master's nude, attest to the pastelist's consummate skill.
+This pastel drawing depicts François Tronchin, a prominent figure in his native Geneva and an impassioned patron of the arts.
+The table before Tronchin features a book, mathematical instruments, and papers that indicate his interests in architecture and music.
+Rembrandt's Lady in Bed, a painting that the Dutch master created around 1645 (today in the collection of the Scottish National Gallery) and the most highly prized painting in Tronchin's collection, rests on an easel nearby.
+Liotard considered the portrait of Tronchin among his finest works, and the meticulous rendering of the sitter's powdered wig, transparent flesh, and lace cuffs suggest the skill he had developed in pastel at this time.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.